galvezsh/RickAndMortyDB/readme.md

-# 📱 Rick and Morty App
+# 📱 Rick and Morty DB

 An Android application that explores the **Rick and Morty** universe, offering detailed information about **characters**, **episodes**, and **locations** from the series.